-- Slowly build back up to normal exercise levels.
+- Slowly build back up to normal activity and exercise levels.

 - If older teenagers or adults drink alcohol when they are unwell with glandular fever, they can feel much worse than usual because of the effect of glandular fever on the liver.
 (The liver breaks down alcohol - glandular fever may slow this down).

 - See a doctor early on.
 Blood tests are needed to be sure it is glandular fever.

 - If the person is at school or university, and may miss assignments or exams, it is important to get a medical certificate early so you can ask for special consideration.

 - Encourage the young person to rest and 'take notice of his or her body'.

 - Unusual complications include meningitis and encephalitis (affecting the brain), myocarditis (affecting the heart), haemolytic anaemia (destroying red blood cells) and Reye's syndrome (a rare but very serious illness that seems caused by children using aspirin during some viral illnesses such as glandular fever).

 - In other countries, some cancers have been linked with the EB virus.
 EB virus does not appear to be linked to these cancers in Australia.

 Department of Health, South Australia

 Better Health Channel (Victoria)